agbowlin/liqui-logger/README.md

 The following message severities are supported:
 - TRACE : Used for tracing the flow of logic within software.
--	Trace messages are inserted at function entry and exit points (e.g. Starting FooBar() ...).
+	Trace messages are inserted at function entry and exit points (e.g. 'Starting FooBar() ...'').
-	Trace messages are also used to report on the execution of significant logic milestones (e.g. Calc completed).
+	Trace messages are also used to report on the execution of significant logic milestones (e.g. 'Calc completed').
 - DEBUG : Used to output diagnostic data and program state information to the log.
 	This type information is useful for validating and debugging software processes.
-	Debug messages will often contain data dumps of some variables.
+	Debug messages will often contain data dumps of some program variables.
-	Use the `ExtraData` parameter in any Log function to dump the JSON representation of a data object to the log with your `Message`.
+	Use the `ExtraData` parameter in any of the Log functions to dump the JSON representation of a data object to the log with your `Message`.
 - INFO : Informational messages regarding the health and processing activity of	software.
 	This will typically be the minimum severity set for log messages within	a production environment.